lblod/ember-rdfa-editor/rfcs/rdfa-editor-stage-1.md

 This means that at every point, we can assume HTML+RDFa to be the main input and output format.
 Other formats may be specified but can never take precedence.

-#### Extensibility
+#### Extendability

 Following the open-world principles of linked data, it is impossible to foresee future requirements and use-cases.
 As such it is impossible to design a limited API which would support all usecases.
-This leads us into taking extensibility right down to the core.
+This leads us into taking extendability right down to the core.
 Authors of extensions should encounter as little roadblocks as possible.

-Extensibility also means "ease of extensibility".
+Extendability also means "ease of extendability".
 At a high level, it should be easy to express what you mean.
 These two pillars can clash sometimes.
 Exposing internals makes sure extensions _can_ do everything, but it might be complex, while abstractions and simple APIs mean it is _easy_ to do _some_ things, but _other_ things can be impossible.